adisakshya/weblog/_pages/terms.md

 This Privacy Policy outlines the types of personal information that is received and collected and how it is used on the website.

 I will never share your email address or any other personal information to anyone without your direct consent.

+### Google Analytics

+Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+Read [Google’s Privacy Policy](https://policies.google.com/privacy?hl=en).

 ## License